taooceros/Locks/visualization/report/chapters/response-time/experiment.typ

 The behavior of #fc-ban (*Flat Combining Fair* in the graph at the left bottom) has a similar distribution regardless whether a thread is combining, which is kindly interesting.
 Note that the _x-axis_ scale of blocking version is different from the one of spinning version (and also different from #fc).
 Theoredically, I anticipate to see similar result as #fc, but since the critical section is too short, the calculation of usage might get errored, causing some thread got banned unexpectedly.

 The _kink_ is interesting, but I cannot think of a reasonable explanation for it.
-This _kink_ also appears for #ccsynch-ban, so I believe might be caused by the huristic algorithm of banning.
+This _kink_ also appears for #ccsynch-ban, so I believe might be caused by the huristic algorithm of banning or that the experiment is running in a 2-core system, which has _NUMA_ behavior.
+Though since other locks doesn't have that behavior I would doubt the huristic algorithm is more like the cause.

 ==== #ccsynch

 On the top of the graph, we can see that #ccsynch is providing a more concentrated distribution of response time, both combining or not.
+The panalty of combining is smaller than expected, but probably due to the fact that the critical section is too short.

+The _kink_ is also presented in #ccsynch-ban, and we can see that some small number of combiner will have very long waiting time.
+This is because the job limit is setted based on volunteering time as #fc-skiplist, but surprisingly much less combiner is combining to the limit, which differs significantly from #fc-skiplist.
+This might be due to the banning policy, which reduces the number of waiters.

 ==== #fc-skiplist

 At the rightest of the second row, we can see the behavior of #fc-skiplist shows some expected pattern.
 The non-combining threads are having a seemingly short response time, and the combining threads are having a relatively large waiting time.
 The promise of #fc-skiplist is to provide a *CFS*-like scheduling policy, with a bound of volunteering time as combiner.
 Even though the combiner may experience long waiting time, it is bounded by the maximum servicing time of the lock.

+== Future Work

+The experiment is pretty rough, and is conducted for a very short critical sections.
+The following is a list of future work that I would like to do.

++ One that has variable length of critical section, and see how the response time changes.
+Maybe this time more than just 1 vs 3 ratio.
++ One that has slightly longer critical section with similar critical section length.